Dipole antenna: Folded dipole

 Half-wave folded dipoles are often used for FM radio antennas; versions made with twin lead which can be hung on an inside wall often come with FM tuners.
-The T2FD antenna is a folded dipole.
 They are also widely used as driven elements for rooftop Yagi television antennas.
+The T²FD antenna is a folded dipole with a resistor added on the second wire, opposite the feedpoint.